 The Club also organises a number of events throughout the year.
 Some of the events from previous years include: scarecrow festival, quizzes, a pumpkin growing competition and evening celebration, a New Year's eve party, skittles competitions, Eurovision fun evening, treasure hunts and BBQs.

-Membership of the Club is only £5.00 a year, payable on 1st December, so come along on Tuesday or Saturday to your Club at the heart of our community.
+Membership of the Club is only £5.00 a year, payable on 1st December, so come along on Tuesday to your Club at the heart of our community.

 For further details contact our current chairperson, James Wych.

 Washfield Social Club is now on Facebook, follow us there and keep up to date with club events.

 Pumpkin Competition Results Nov 2020